 19) Dove Orchid (Peristeria elata)

 Peristeria elata is an elegant species of orchid that produces a central cone-shaped raceme of flowers.
-This orchid is commonly referred to as the dove orchid because at the center of an alabaster circle of petals rests a single petal that’s distinctly shaped like a dove.
+This orchid is commonly referred to as the dove orchid because at the center of an alabaster circle of petals rests a single petal distinctly shaped like a dove.
 With the association of the Holy Spirit with doves in Christianity, this orchid is also commonly called the flower of the Holy Spirit or the Holy Ghost orchid.

 Native To: | Central America |